-But with all the articles out there giving you comparisons between the SAT and ACT, I bet you’d like to see something a little more visually appealing… liiike an infographic?
+With all the articles out there giving you SAT vs ACT comparisons, I bet you’d like to see something a little more visually appealing like an infographic?

 That’s no longer the case!
 Now, on both the SAT and ACT, there are ZERO points penalized for wrong answers.

-The SAT also gives you 15 more minutes than the ACT.
+The SAT also gives you 10 more minutes than the ACT with essay.
 That time, on either test, is precious.
 So even though you won’t be penalized for guessing, you should be strategic about how you guess.

 The SAT Essay Score Range